Lisa Lisa: Career

 Lisa Lisa and Cult Jam was founded when Velez successfully auditioned for the Brooklyn production team Full Force.
 She met drummer Mike Hughes at Funhouse, a Manhattan underage club that she frequented to be discovered.
 She described the atmosphere as, "a young place, no liquor served in that place at all, so I kinda liked it.
 I used to dance a lot, but I was always aware of where I was turning, so I would watch and find out who's who, where's where."
-Hughes spotted her, finding her attractive and asked her to audition for the production team.
-She took the subway to a house in Brooklyn, her first trip to the borough, without her protective older brother, who was to later become her bodyguard.
+Hughes spotted her, finding her attractive, and asked her to audition for the production team.
+She took the subway to a house in Brooklyn, her first trip to the borough, without her protective older brother, who later became her bodyguard.

 With Hughes and Alex "Spanador" Moseley, Lisa Lisa and Cult Jam recorded their debut single, "I Wonder If I Take You Home", soon after forming in 1985, releasing it as an independent single.
 The group quickly signed to Columbia Records, which re-released the single, and it climbed into the R&B top ten in the US and the top 20 in the UK.
 The group amassed a number of hit songs throughout the 1980s.

 Velez said of her moniker "I guess they had the type of idea like, okay, [the U.T.F.O. hit] 'Roxanne, Roxanne' worked, why not Lisa Lisa?
 I thought it was cute because I knew it would cause controversy, talk."
 About getting paid, Velez expressed "I don't think about the money.
 I'm not doing this for the money.
 I was pulling in 600 to 700 a week when I was working at Benetton, so it doesn't mean shit to me.
 I'm just doing this 'cause I want to sing."

-By the end of the '80s, however, the group's success had begun to decline.
+By the end of the '80s, the group's success had begun to decline.
 Their fourth and final album, Straight Outta Hell's Kitchen, was less of a commercial success, though it did include a hit with "Let the Beat Hit 'Em", which reached the top 40 on the US pop chart and was a hit on both the R&B and club charts.
-The group disbanded in 1991, and Velez pursued both solo singing and acting careers, and Moseley and Hughes went on to do other projects.
+The group disbanded in 1991, and Velez pursued both solo singing and acting careers, while Moseley and Hughes went on to do other projects.